Cecilist/Final-BossFightBulletShooter/README.md

 - [X] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
 - [ ] ⭐ The game is released publicly on <code>itch.io</code>, with all the recommended accompanying text, screenshots, gameplay videos, <i>etc.</i>

-This project effectively accomplishes all of the necessary requirements, so it deserves an **A** grade.
+This project effectively accomplishes all of the necessary requirements, so it deserves an **__** grade.

 ## Third Party Assets
 - [Chakra Petch](https://fonts.google.com/specimen/Chakra+Petch), licensed under [OFL](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)